atakanaltok/awesome-useful-websites/README.md

 * https://ishoudinireadyyet.com/
 * https://thisthat.dev/ - What is the difference between ___ and ___ in the front-end development?
 * [MiXLab](https://colab.research.google.com/github/shirooo39/MiXLab/blob/master/MiXLab.ipynb#scrollTo=e-0yDs4C0HkB) - Mixture of Google Colab notebooks found on github
+* https://www.auxiliary.tools/ - AI experiments and tools for humans

 * https://rentry.org/ - Markdown pastebin service with preview, custom urls and editing.
 Fast, simple and free (Your entries will be kept forever)
 * https://ide.onelang.io/ - For converting code from one programming language to another

+* https://chromeextensionkit.com/ ($) - Includes 17 different battle-tested starter templates so you can spend your time building your Chrome Extension and focuing on shipping, not setting up manifests and environments

 ### CSS